 Spring is a wonderful time of the year.
 The flowers and trees are blooming, new life is springing up everywhere.
 But if you suffer from seasonal allergies or asthma it might not seem quite as wonderful to you, in fact it can make you life down right miserable.
 Learn the facts and some tips to help make Springtime pleasurable for you.

-Just Some Useful Information:
+Just Some Useful Information About Allergies:

 As the temperatures rise, the humidity increases, mold spores are rapidly growing, and all the trees and plants begin to blossom and fill the air with pollen.
 The spring air and wind spread all these allergens throughout the atmosphere and can cause havoc for allergy and asthma suffers.
 So where ever you live if you are sensitive to any of these allergens you might have a hard time finding refuge from these triggers.
 If you are one of these people you are not alone because at least 35 million Americans suffer from seasonal allergic rhinitis or better known as hay fever every year.